CodesOfRishi/navita/README.md

 > [!NOTE]
 > If this option is used, it should be the very first option given to Navita.

-- Search syntax is same as the [FZF search syntax](https://junegunn.github.io/fzf/search-syntax/).
+- Search syntax is same as the [FZF search syntax](https://junegunn.github.io/fzf/search-syntax/) except when searching for [Highest-ranked directory](#usual-directory-change).
 You can type in multiple search terms delimited by spaces.
 For example, FZF sees `^music .conf3$ sbtrkt !fire` as four separate search terms.

     | Token      | Match Type                              | Description                                          |
     | ---------- | --------------------------------------- | ---------------------------------------------------- |